csvwolf/hide-locked-problem-in-leetcode/README.md

 A Chrome Extension to hide the locked ones!

 ## How to Use
-Now you must click the icon to hide the locked problems.
-In the next version I think the problem will be solved!
+After install it, it is auto to hidden the locked ones!